Antonio Fernández (footballer, born 1978): Coaching career

 On 3 December 2014, whilst playing for Villalonga, Fernández was named as interim manager following the sacking of Óscar García; eight days later, he was permanently appointed manager, and subsequently retired from playing.
 He achieved promotion to the fourth division in 2016, and on 30 May 2017, after leading Villalonga to an 8th-place finish, he left to become manager of fellow league team Alondras CF.

 On 20 June 2019, after leading Alondras to two consecutive play-off qualifications, albeit without promotion to the Segunda División B on both occasions, Fernández left the club.
 On 27 October, he was named in charge of CD San Roque de Lepe also in the fourth tier.

 Ferández led San Roque to promotion during the 2020–21 campaign, and left the club on 6 July 2022, after a sixth-place finish in the season, to take over Primera Federación side Pontevedra.
 On 18 January 2023, however, he was sacked by Ponte after three losses in a row.

 On 6 March 2024, after more than a year of inactivity, Fernández was appointed at the helm of Segunda Federación side Real Balompédica Linense on a contract until the end of the campaign; he replaced sacked Mere.
 On 16 May 2024, Fernández left Balona as his contract was not renewed for next season.

 On 10 February 2025, Fernández returned to management after nearly nine months without a club as he was named as the new manager of fellow fourth division side, Xerez Deportivo FC on a deal until the end of the campaign; he replaced David Sánchez, who had been sacked a day earlier.
 On 9 May 2025, Fernández renewed his contract for a further year ahead of the 2025–26 campaign.
+On 26 October 2025, Fernández was sacked by Xerez Deportivo following a poor start to the season.